February 1, 2023

 ROAS is, simply put, the amount of money that is returned for every dollar spent on a campaign.

 ROAS is the simplest way to determine if campaigns are successful financially.
-Traditionally, a good ROAS is a 3:1 return on investment though some might strive for a 10:1 return depending on the market a company is in.
+Traditionally, a good ROAS is a 3:1 return on investment, though some might strive for a 10:1 return depending on the market a company is in.
 Check out this article for a more in-depth description of how to calculate ROAS.

 Generally, marketers responsible for running a company’s campaigns will calculate their ROAS, but they are hardly the only ones taking a deep look into the metric.
-Everyone from CEOs to Business Operations and even venture capitalists will keep a watchful eye on a company's ROAS as it’s a critical indicator of its overall health and success.
+Everyone from CEOs to Business Operations and even venture capitalists will keep a watchful eye on a company's ROAS since it’s a critical indicator of its overall health and success.

 How marketing attribution influences ROAS (return-on-ad-spend)

-Now that we’ve highlighted the importance of ROAS and how it relates to a company’s success, it's even more important to understand how ROAS is impacted, sometimes negatively, by marketing attribution models and tools.
+Now that we’ve highlighted the importance of ROAS and how it relates to a company’s success, it's even more important to understand how ROAS is impacted (sometimes negatively) by marketing attribution models and tools.

 Marketing attribution, in this context, is the identification of a set of user actions that contribute to a desired outcome and then the assignment of a value to each of these events.
 In its simplest form, it can look like this: You check your email inbox when you see an email for the latest and greatest golf clubs.
 You click into the email, see there is a 10% off discount code, and rush to the site to purchase.

-Changes such as the increasing number of marketing channels, the impending depreciation of third-party cookies, and rising privacy concerns of consumers can create a challenge when attributing conversion influence to specific channels muddying an accurate ROAS calculation.
+Changes such as the increasing number of marketing channels, the impending depreciation of third-party cookies, and rising privacy concerns of consumers can create a challenge when attributing conversion influence to specific channels, muddying an accurate ROAS calculation.

 How common marketing attribution strategies work